 \subsubsection{Batch size flexibility.}

 Small batch sizes (e.g., 4 samples at a time) can make Betti Numbers unreliable, because each small batch gives only a few activation samples.
-Gradient-based methods like ElasticTrainer~\cite{ElasticTrainer} and TinyTrain~\cite{TinyTrain} also face a similar issue: small batch sizes produce noisier or less reliable gradient estimates, which can hurt the accuracy of their selection criteria.
+Gradient-based methods, such as ElasticTrainer~\cite{ElasticTrainer} and TinyTrain~\cite{TinyTrain}, also face a similar issue: small batch sizes produce noisier or less reliable gradient estimates, which can compromise the accuracy of their selection criteria.
 However, since \system{} only relies on the forward pass, we can get around this more easily, as we can run several forward passes, each with a different mini‑batch, and collect all their activations before computing Betti Numbers.
-For example, with a batch size 8, we might do 5 passes to gather 40 activation vectors.
-Since Betti Numbers only use forward activations (no gradients or backpropagation), such``activation pooling'' is inexpensive and manageable with available memory budget.
+For example, with a batch size of 8, we might do 5 passes to gather 40 activation vectors.
+Since Betti Numbers only use forward activations (no gradients or backpropagation), such "activation pooling" is inexpensive and manageable within the available memory budget.
 After we choose which layers to train, we switch back to the original small batch size for the actual retraining.
-This way, we get a more stable layer choice without needing extra memory or compute.